lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Always use a generic and publicly accessible data point for cache keys, such as `package.json`, `requirements.txt`, etc.
 - ❌ Never base the cache key on sensitive information like your repository token (`GITHUB_TOKEN`), or other sort of credentials.

+### Never store sensitive information in build artifacts

+CI systems may provide storage for artifacts created as a result of a build, or a CI run.

+- ✅ Always generate artifacts with only publicly accessible information
+- ❌ Never store any sensitive information in built artifacts as they are commonly made available to everyone to consume

 ## Secure use of Package Registries